tcsenpai/shellquest/README.md

 # ShellQuest

 ![screenshot](./screenshot.png)
-ShellQuest is an interactive text-based escape room game that challenges players to solve puzzles using Linux terminal commands and concepts.
+ShellQuest is an expandable, hackable and open source interactive text-based escape room game and engine that challenges players to solve puzzles using Linux terminal commands and concepts.

+The main aim of ShellQuest is to be expanded by the users that can then share their levels with others.

 ## Introduction